apache/tvm-rfcs/rfcs/0067-quarterly-releases.md

 * Two weeks prior to release
     * Cherry picks become limited to critical changes only
-    * The release manager begins building binaries and testing them against TVM's test suite
+    * The release manager begins building binaries and testing them against TVM's test suite and running on relevant hardware
     * The release manager sends the release notes and plan to a vote thread for approval (feedback thread will be open for one week)
     * The release manager performs another license audit of all project dependencies to ensure they are compatible with Apache